elgs/nproxy/README.md

 means that:
 When you connect to 127.0.0.1:3000, you connect to www.microsoft.com:80, and when you connect to 127.0.0.1:2000, you connect to www.google.com:80.

+Please note that `localAddr`, is not necessary, when omitted, the server will listen on all network interfaces.